TensorTeen/Intelligent-Tool-Manipulation-Systems-For-Enhanced-Query-Responses/readme.md

-# Publication
+## Publication
+Following InterIIT Tech Meet 12.0, the research accomplished as a part of the project was documented and uploaded at ArXiv.
 Please Refer to following ArXiv [link](https://arxiv.org/abs/2401.15724) for the Pre-Print

+## Introduction
+This project was submitted by Team_31 as a part of InterIIT Tech Meet 12.0.
+The Problem Statement was provided by DevRev

 ## Code Submission by Team-31